peteanderson80/bottom-up-attention/README.md

 -------------------|:-------------------:|:-----------------------------:|:-----:|
 R-FCN, ResNet-101  | COCO 2014 train+val -minival | COCO 2014 minival    | 31.0% |

 If you want to train the model, please use the coco branch of this repository.
 The trained model can be found [here](https://drive.google.com/open?id=0B6T5quL13CdHOUc0UmRxWEFqTEk).
+Also use the config files from the coco branch for this model.

 ### License